Jeronimos Monastery Lisbon: Tickets, Opening Hours and Guide 2026

 Visit to the cloisters of the Jeronimos Monastery in Lisbon

-They were designed by the architect Diogo de Boitac at the beginning of the 16th century, and his works were continued by João de Castilho from 1517 until their final completion by Diogo de Torralva in 1540-1541.
-It is one of the finest examples of the use of the Manuelline style in the convent complex.
-On two floors there are numerous examples of religious motifs (scenes from the Passion of Christ, representations of saints), royal symbols (cross of the Order of Christ, armillary sphere, royal coat of arms) and motifs related to nature and expeditions at sea (interlaced ropes or images of foreign animals).
-In the northern part of the cloister of the Jeronimos Monastery is the tomb of Fernando Pessoa, created by Lagoa Henriques in 1985.
+On two floors, you will find numerous examples of religious motifs (scenes from the Passion of Christ, representations of saints), royal symbols (cross of the Order of Christ, armillary sphere) and motifs related to nature and maritime expeditions (interlaced ropes, exotic animals).
+In the northern part of the cloister is the tomb of Fernando Pessoa, created by Lagoa Henriques in 1985.
+The walls are covered with azulejo panels from 1780 to 1785 depicting scenes from the Old and New Testament.

 Church of the Blessed Virgin Mary in Belém